EMPLOYMENT Lawyers WORKING FOR YOU

 examples of minimum wage violations:

 To help you evaluate whether you may have been denied proper wage payments, here is a list of potential minimum wage violations.
-Read through the list, and if you have questions or believe you have been denied minimum wages due to one or more of these situations, contact Osman & Smay, LLP for a free consultation.
+Read through the list, and if you have questions or believe you have been denied minimum wages due to one or more of these situations, contact Osman & Smay, LLC for a free consultation.

 - You believe that your employer is not paying you the full hourly compensation required by either federal or state minimum wage laws.

 - You are required to perform job duties before you begin your official work day or after the official work day ends (clock-in or clock-out), and, you are not paid for that time.